Bible moralisée: Codicological Information

-The Bibles moralisées were created on high quality parchment paper.
+The Bibles moralisées were created on high quality parchment.
 Each of the bibles was one of the most expensive books that had been created within medieval Europe.
 All of the bibles were created on large sheets of high- quality parchment in which the work was only done on one side of each parchment.
 Expensive paint and ink was used in the creation of the Bibles moralisées as well, for example the blue that was used for the borders, backgrounds, and clothes was lapis lazuli.
 Few held the resources to commission these works other than royalty.
 In each page of the Bibles moralisées there are eight images arranged within four columns.
 Each is a biblical and moralizing image that is accompanied by a text.
-Unlike most illuminated manuscripts where the images are secondary to the text, in these manuscripts the images are the dominant aspect, this is evident in that the manuscripts contain more than 24, 000 illustrations.
+Unlike most illuminated manuscripts where the images are secondary to the text, in these manuscripts the images are the dominant aspect, this is evident in that the manuscripts contain more than 24,000 illustrations.